This report explores of some of the key implications of COVID-19 for business and society. With a bias towards the UK.

 In the UK:

-- The UK is facing the biggest recession in 300 years (when the Great Frost swept Europe)
+- 300 years ago, the Great Frost swept Europe.

 - Public debt set to top £2trillion by end May 2020 as the government borrows an estimated £300billion this year

 - The number of people claiming employment benefits has soared by a record 856,500 to 2.1million during April 2020 (the first full month of the coronavirus lockdown).
 This despite the furlough scheme keeping millions formally in work.